The Adventures of Bloggard

 By now, Hardy was deep asleep in the back seat.
 He woke occasionally, but Pat told him we weren’t there yet.
 This continued until we were pulling into Shady Shores, where we lived lakeside in a concrete-block house.

 About a block from our house was a small copse of wood, and, as it was now full dark, instead of going home, I pulled my car into that tiny wood.
-In the dark, the nearby houses were invisible from within the trees.
+And in the darkness, the nearby houses were invisible from within the trees.

 Hardy, of course, woke up sometime during the evening, but didn’t dare leave the car.
 He didn’t want to be stranded in an unknown place near Fort Worth.